fabriken/QuickLinks-1.0-main/README.md

-# QuickLinks-1.6
+# QuickLinks-1.7
 Beta!

 Activate, Suspend, Close and assign to Group.

-Getting very close to full functionality!
+- Link address to assign and delete group need to be added.
-Need to sort out real links and then find a way to keep contact selections.
+- Implement sort tab by group and date